DanielKrawisz/Entropy/Pow.co FAQ.md

 Furthermore, he would not be able to prevent those who didn't fall for his lies from communicating with one another, as happens with moderation on other platforms.
 Those who weren't fooled would just scroll down further in order to get to the good content.
 Eventually, his waste of resources would get the better of him and those who were better at conserving energy would again be able to boost their content to the top position.

-# Doesn’t proof-of-work need a predator to make it meaningful?

-TL;DR- The ultimate predator is scarcity of energy and time in regards to content.

-This is an objection made by Craig Wright in .

-It is certainly true that opening oneself up to predation is costly.
-However, there are many costs other than the risk of predation.
-Spending energy inherently brings anybody closer to failure.
-Whether or not a predator exists may change the degree of risk involved, and hence the optimal level of signaling, but it does not change the nature of the game.

 # What is the cost of proof-of-work?

 TL;DR- Energy that could have been used in other things; opportunity cost.